ahmed-elhefnawy/ahmed-elhefnawy.github.io/_pages/about.md

 <br>
 Beyond my work, I am interested in movies and series, philosophy, classical music, chess, and running. <br>
 <br>
 **“It is not true that everyone should follow one path.
-Listen to your own truth.”** Richard Alpert.
+Listen to your own truth.”** <br>
+Richard Alpert.